20+ Tips & Things to Know for Harvest Caye — NCL’s Private Island

 Shopping

 If you’ve never been on a cruise, then you might be surprised at how much shopping is promoted and encouraged on the ship and on shore.
 Harvest Caye is no different.
 In the “town” section of the island there are a number of souvenir stands and shops selling everything from small trinkets to bamboo bed sheets.
-There is even a Harley-Davidson-branded store.

 Wildlife Experience (Free)

 On Harvest Caye is a small “Wildlife Experience” for guests.
-Inside there is a butterfly exhibit, a boa constrictor, and two aviaries with a toucan and scarlet macaw.
+Inside there is a butterfly exhibit, a boa constrictor, and two aviaries with a toucan and scarlet macaws.
 The entire area is free but only takes about five minutes to walk through.
 If you’re looking for a calm shady spot to sit down, it’s a great idea to get away from the buzz of the rest of the island.

 Kids Splash Area (Free)